nipungoel24/Layoff_Data_Analysis/README.md

-Layoff Data Analysis
-This project demonstrates a comprehensive data cleaning and exploratory data analysis (EDA) workflow using SQL.
-It's an excellent portfolio piece for showcasing skills in data manipulation, data integrity, and extracting key insights.

-README.md
-Project: Layoff Data Analysis with SQL
-This project focuses on a complete data cleaning and analysis process using SQL, from handling messy raw data to performing exploratory data analysis to uncover key trends in a dataset of company layoffs.
-The entire workflow is documented in a series of SQL scripts.

-Project Steps
-The project is structured into three main phases:

-Data Cleaning: This phase involves identifying and correcting issues in the raw data, ensuring it is ready for analysis.

-Exploratory Data Analysis (EDA): This phase uses the cleaned data to find insights and patterns.

-Insights and Findings: A summary of key discoveries from the analysis.

-Step 1: Data Cleaning
-This is a multi-step process to ensure the data is accurate and reliable.

-1. Remove Duplicates
-Objective: To identify and remove any identical rows that could skew the analysis.

-Methodology:

-First, a new staging table (Layoffs_staging) was created to work with a copy of the original data (layoffs).
-This is a crucial step to preserve the original raw data.

-A Common Table Expression (CTE) was used with the ROW_NUMBER() window function.
-The PARTITION BY clause grouped all columns to ensure that any row with a row_num greater than 1 was an exact duplicate.

-A second staging table (layoffs_staging2) was created with an additional row_num column to store the results of the window function.
-The duplicate rows (where row_num > 1) were then safely deleted from this table.

-2. Standardize the Data
-Objective: To ensure consistency in the data, particularly for categorical text fields.

-Methodology:

-White Space: The TRIM() function was used to remove any leading or trailing white spaces from the company column.

-Industry Names: The DISTINCT keyword was used to find variations in the industry column.
-The UPDATE statement with the LIKE operator was then used to standardize similar values, such as consolidating all Crypto% entries to simply 'Crypto'.

-Country Names: The same technique was applied to the country column to standardize values like 'United States.' to 'United States'.

-Date Format: The date column was converted from a text string to a proper DATE format using STR_TO_DATE() and ALTER TABLE.
-This is essential for performing any time-based analysis.

-3. Handling Null and Blank Values
-Objective: To fill in or remove missing data to improve data quality.

-Methodology:

-The industry column was checked for NULL or blank ('') values.

-A self-join was performed on the layoffs_staging2 table to intelligently populate missing industry values.
-The query looked for a company with a missing industry and joined it to another instance of the same company with a non-null industry, then updated the value.
-This technique is more efficient than manual updates.

-After cleaning, the blank values were updated to NULL to ensure all missing values are handled consistently.

-4. Remove Unnecessary Data
-Objective: To finalize the cleaned dataset by removing data that cannot be used for analysis.

-Methodology:

-Rows where both total_laid_off and percentage_laid_off were NULL were deleted.
-These rows contain no useful information and were removed to streamline the dataset.

-The temporary row_num column, which was created solely for identifying duplicates, was dropped from the table.

-Step 2: Exploratory Data Analysis (EDA)
-With a clean dataset, the following queries were used to gain initial insights.

-Maximum Layoffs: Queries were run to find the maximum number of people laid off and the highest percentage of a company's workforce affected.
-This provides a quick understanding of the scale of impact.

-Top Companies by Layoffs: A query grouped the data by company and summed the total_laid_off to identify which companies had the largest number of layoffs.

-Industry and Country Analysis: Similar queries were used to identify which industries and countries were most impacted by layoffs.
-This helps in understanding sector and geographic trends.

-Temporal Analysis: The YEAR() function was used to find the year with the highest number of layoffs, providing a high-level view of the temporal distribution of layoffs.

-Stage Analysis: The stage column was used to group data and find which company stages (e.g., Post-IPO, Series B) experienced the most layoffs.

-Conclusion
-This project demonstrates a complete data cleaning and analysis pipeline using SQL.
-The methods used, such as creating staging tables, using window functions for duplicate detection, and performing self-joins for data imputation, are all industry best practices.
-The analysis section shows how these skills can be applied to extract valuable insights from raw data.
+### Layoff Data Analysis Project

+This project showcases a complete data cleaning and analysis pipeline using SQL.
+It demonstrates proficiency in data manipulation, data integrity, and extracting key business insights from raw data.
+The entire workflow is documented in a series of structured SQL scripts.

+### Project Steps

+The project is broken down into three logical phases:

+1.  **Data Cleaning:** This phase focuses on preparing the raw data for analysis by addressing common data quality issues.
+2.  **Exploratory Data Analysis (EDA):** This phase uses the cleaned data to uncover meaningful insights and patterns.
+3.  **Insights and Findings:** A summary of the key discoveries made during the analysis.

+---

+### Phase 1: Data Cleaning

+This is the most critical phase, where raw data is transformed into a clean and reliable dataset.

+#### **1. Duplicate Removal**

+* **Objective:** To identify and remove any identical rows that could skew the analysis.
+* **Methodology:**
+    * A staging table (`layoffs_staging`) was created as a replica of the original `layoffs` table to ensure data safety.
+    * A Common Table Expression (CTE) was used with the `ROW_NUMBER()` window function.
+The `PARTITION BY` clause included all columns to identify true duplicates, where `row_num > 1`.
+    * A second staging table (`layoffs_staging2`) was created with a `row_num` column, allowing the duplicate rows to be safely deleted without affecting the primary table.

+#### **2. Data Standardization**

+* **Objective:** To ensure consistency and uniformity in the data, particularly for categorical text fields.
+* **Methodology:**
+    * The `TRIM()` function was applied to remove leading or trailing white spaces from the `company` column.
+    * Variations in `industry` and `country` names were identified using `SELECT DISTINCT`. `UPDATE` statements with `WHERE LIKE` were then used to standardize them (e.g., `Crypto%` to `Crypto`).
+    * The `date` column was converted from a text string to a proper `DATE` format using `STR_TO_DATE()` and `ALTER TABLE`.

+#### **3. Handling Null and Blank Values**

+* **Objective:** To handle missing data points effectively.
+* **Methodology:**
+    * Missing `industry` values were populated using a **self-join**.
+This query matched a company with a missing industry to another entry for the same company where the industry was known, then updated the missing value.
+    * After the update, all empty strings (`''`) in the `industry` column were converted to `NULL` for consistency.

+#### **4. Removing Unnecessary Data**

+* **Objective:** To finalize the cleaned dataset by removing irrelevant or un-usable information.
+* **Methodology:**
+    * Rows with no layoff information (where both `total_laid_off` and `percentage_laid_off` were `NULL`) were deleted.
+    * The temporary `row_num` column, created during the duplicate removal step, was dropped from the final table.

+---

+### Phase 2: Exploratory Data Analysis (EDA)

+This phase leverages the cleaned data to extract meaningful insights.

+* **Key Metrics:** Queries were performed to identify the maximum number of layoffs and the highest percentage of a workforce laid off.
+* **Top Performers Analysis:** The data was grouped by `company`, `industry`, `country`, and `stage` to find the top entities with the most layoffs.
+* **Temporal Trends:** Analysis was conducted to understand layoff trends over time, identifying which years had the most significant number of layoffs.

+### Conclusion

+This project successfully demonstrates a full data cleaning and analysis pipeline.
+By applying industry best practices—including the use of staging tables, window functions for duplicate detection, and intelligent data imputation with self-joins—the project transforms raw data into a clean, insightful dataset.
+This work highlights key skills essential for any data-focused role.